lux-archive/wagon/README.md

 # Wagon

 Wagon is a minimalist bundler for Lua rocks.
-It makes LuaRocks install them into a project's local rocktree directory, and sets up your environment so that Lua applications become aware of the those installed rocks.
-It works only with bash.
+It sets up a local rocktree directory and directs both Lua and LuaRocks to use that as a working path for adding and searching rocks.

+Wagon relies on bash to work, which means it's likely only useful on UNIX systems.

 ## Similar projects